gahr/retcl/README.md

     % r result -async $cmdId
     # immediately

+Synchronous mode might be turned on by calling the `async` method with a `false` argument.
+This turns off the default asynchronous mode, so redis commands are invoked as if the `-sync` option was always specified:

+    % r async false
+    false
+    % r GET mykey
+    Some value

+To restore default asynchronous operation, call the `async` method either without arguments or with a `true` argument:

+    % r async
+    true

 The third method available is `allResults`, which returns a dictionary of all available results where keys are **command identifiers** and values are **results**: